ShahzainAhmed/Node-Express-NotesApp/README.md

 });

 ```
+## Episode 2 - Connecting to MongoDB using Mangoose and using Postman
 ## Initializing MongoDB with Mongoose

 Create MongoDB database and Cluster by going to its website, and create the user in Database Access, and create 0.0.0.0/0 IP in Network Access to access the IP from anywhere.